ibm-rtvs/Examples/README.md

 ### [*rtcp-rest-api*](rtcp-rest-api/README.md)

-Example takes advantage of the RTCP REST API that is part of the Rational Test Control Panel.
+Examples that take advantage of the RTCP REST API that is part of the Rational Test Control Panel.

+#### stub reporter

-*stub reporter* produces and a simple report in text form containing information about the stubs available and running within the Rational Test Control Panel.
+This produces and a simple report in text form containing information about the stubs available and running within the Rational Test Control Panel.

     java -jar stub-reporter.jar
         Usage: RTCPUrl [Domain name,Environment name];*